-Looked after children or a child who was previously looked after, but immediately after being looked after became subject to an adoption, arrangements order, or special guardianship order or those children who appear to the school to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note 1).

-- 2) Children of staff employed at Eden Girls' School for 2 or more years at the time at which the application for admission is made, and/or the member of staff has been recruited to fill a post where there is a demonstrable skill shortage (see note 2). - 3) Children with proven, exceptionally strong special, medical, or social circumstances, which are directly relevant to attendance at Eden Girls School.
-Parents are responsible for providing the professional supporting evidence to the school by the closing date from a consultant, doctor, psychologist, social worker or from another relevant independent professional (see note 3). - 4) Children with older siblings who is a pupil attending Eden Girls' School in years 7-11 at the time of application and offer of a place (see note 4). - A maximum of 45 places to children who live nearest from home to the nodal point of Walthamstow Queen's Road Railway Station (see note 5). - All other children who live nearest from home to school including those refused admission under criterion 5 (see note 6).
+- Looked after children or a child who was previously looked after, but immediately after being looked after became subject to an adoption, child arrangement order, or special guardianship order or those children who appear to the school to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children of staff employed at Eden Girls' School for 2 or more years at the time at which the application for admission is made, and/or the member of staff has been recruited to fill a post where there is a demonstrable skill shortage. - 3.
+Children with proven, exceptionally strong special, medical, or social circumstances, which are directly relevant to attendance at Eden Girls School.
+Parents are responsible for providing the professional supporting evidence to the school by the closing date from a consultant, doctor, psychologist, social worker or from another relevant independent professional. - Children with older siblings who is a pupil attending Eden Girls' School in years 7-11 at the time of application and offer of a place. - A maximum of 62 places to children who live nearest from home to the nodal point of Walthamstow Queen's Road Railway Station. - 6.
+All other children who live nearest from home to school including those refused admission under criterion 5.